cds-snc/gcds-docs/src/en/components/input/use-case.md

 Set the input type based on how the input will validate the values a person enters.
 The input `type` attribute accepts the following options:

-### Text input uses
+### Text input

-- Use when no other specfic input type is available for single-line entry.
+Use when no other specfic input type is available for single-line entry.
 - To collect a person's name, in most cases by full name.
-- Instead of the number input, for things like estimates that can have non-numerical values.
+- Instead of the number input, for things like:
+  - Estimates that can have non-numerical values.
+  - Values that are not true numbers, like account numbers, credit card numbers, or authentication codes.
+  - Numbers with decimals.

 ### Email input

 - For email address collection.
 - To require an email address format.

+### Tel input

+- To collect phone numbers.
+- To enable the phone keyboard on mobile devices.

 ### Password input